benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Suspicious Message/description.md

 We found this mysterious text in the file of one of employees and wish to discover whether it is anything we should be concerned with.
+We know that it uses two substitution ciphers.
+Even-numbered letters are in one and odd-numbered letters are in another; spaces and punctuation are not counted.

-DZWN, IWLH JZUCE QS G BSRXSMI NLYWI IZ HGRGN-JRGB BSISR'H ESHA.
-L WGKS IWS ASTH IZ ZXXLMS, ZHISNHLQCT IZ JZRA ZN PT MURRSNICT BRZDSMI.
-WGRZCE, SCLZGQSIW, GNE PGRLGN JLCC QS GRZUNE, QUI L ANZJ GCC ZX IWSP GRS JLCCLNY IZ YZ GCZNY JLIW JWGISKSR JS EZ.
-L JLCC QRLNY IWS HGRGN-JRGB, HWZJ UB LX TZU JGNI IZ WGKS G BGRI!
+pewi, dmsk jehli pf h trbtfad iscwd de ghbhm-fbht vfdfj'g qfkq.  u whkr dmf xfsg dx entsaf, egdfiguhlo dx fxjq em zo ahjbrmdrs tjxwfad.  mcjxli, rruzcpfdw, hmq ahbuci jurl hr cjxgmq, hgd u qixf clr en dwra hbr jurlsil dx cx hremc judm jmcdfnfj jr ie.  s fslr pbumc dmf kcjci-jjcv, gmxf hv st oeh fcid dx mcnf h thbd!